 Can I use the same haircare routine for all hair types?

 Definitely not.
-Each hair type has different needs—fine hair requires lightweight products, whilst thick hair can handle richer formulas.
-Curly hair needs more moisture and gentle handling, whilst straight hair might need more frequent cleansing.
+Each hair type has different needs—fine hair requires lightweight products, while thick hair can handle richer formulas.
+Curly hair needs more moisture and gentle handling, while straight hair might need more frequent cleansing.
 Your routine should match your hair's specific requirements.

 How can I make my haircare routine more sustainable?